corpuschat/docs/sharing/public-url.md

 2. **Access Settings:** Find the settings or configuration section for your chatbot.
 3. **Disable Public Page:** Look for the option to disable the public chatbot page and toggle it off.

 Once disabled, the chatbot will no longer be accessible through the default Corpus URL.
+However - you can still share your chatbot by embedding it on your website.

 ## Assigning a Custom Domain